code-saturne/code_saturne/doc/doxygen/user_guide/ug_bpg_mesh_generation.md

 ### Extrusion at inlet and outlet boundaries for tetrahedral meshes

-With tetrahedral meshes, it is mandatory to apply an extrusion of at least 1 cell at inlet and outlet boundaries to prevent non physical behavior near these boundaries.
+With tetrahedral meshes, it is necessary to apply an extrusion of at least 1 cell at inlet and outlet boundaries to prevent non physical behavior near these boundaries.
 This will generate layers of orthogonal prisms, add them to the rest of the mesh and preserve all group of boundary faces and cells.
 The thickness of the cells should be similar to the size of tetrahedra near the boundary face.
-The extrusion step can be done in the graphical user interface (ref) and in user source file (ref).
+The extrusion step can be defined either in the GUI or in the `cs_user_mesh_modifiy` user source file.

 ### Mesh alignment